Taking diabetes medicines2

 Insulin - what is insulin?

-Insulin is a hormone produced in the pancreas that is needed to move glucose (sugar) from the bloodstream into the body’s cells, where it is used for energy.
+Insulin is a hormone produced in the pancreas.
+It is needed to move glucose (sugar) from the bloodstream into the body’s cells, where it is used for energy.

 Why you may need to take insulin

-If you have Type 1 diabetes, your pancreas makes no insulin.
-For this reason, you will always have to take prescribed insulin.
+If you have Type 1 diabetes, your pancreas does not make insulin.
+For this reason, you will always have to inject prescribed insulin.
 This is the only way for you to control your diabetes.

-If you have Type 2 diabetes, you may need to take prescribed insulin when your blood glucose continues to stay high despite taking pills or tablets as prescribed, and trying other ways to control blood sugars.
+If you have Type 2 diabetes, you may need to take prescribed insulin when your blood glucose continues to stay high despite taking pills or tablets as prescribed, and trying other ways to control your blood glucose without the desired results.
 Starting insulin is not a sign that you have failed in controlling your diabetes.
 Type 2 diabetes tends to change over time and as such, you may require changes in your treatment regimen.